adambrewster/Defer.jl/README.md

 used in other packages so that their use in this package would conflict, but the community could adopt one such function, and export it from Base.

- - *When should defered actions be executed?*
+ - *When should deferred actions be executed?*
-This package requires the user to specify when defered actions are to be run by declaring scopes.
+This package requires the user to specify when deferred actions are to be run by declaring scopes.
 A built-in language feature would likely adopt a rule such as at the end of the currently executing function or let-block.
-In particular, defered actions should not be executed when lines from the REPL of IJulia cells terminate or when a module is initialized.
+In particular, deferred actions should not be executed when lines from the REPL of IJulia cells terminate or when a module is initialized.

  - *Should module initialization be a special case?*